survivejs/site/pages/blog/39-reindex-interview.md

 To understand the topic a little better, I am interviewing Ville Immonen of Reindex.

+W> [Reindex has been discontinued as a service](https://www.reindex.io/blog/discontinuing-backend-as-a-service/).
+You can still read the post to gain insights, though.

 ## Can you tell a bit about yourself?

 <p>